jimken123/jimken123.github.io/now.md

 These are the things I'm working on, or updating as I go.

+[/hello](/hello) - how to get in touch, or just where to find my stuff.

+[/hello](/_pages/hello) - how to get in touch, or just where to find my stuff.

-[/hello](/hello.html) - how to get in touch, or just where to find my stuff.
+[/hello](hello) - how to get in touch, or just where to find my stuff.

 [/jetcim](jetcim.html) - one by one I'm sitting on all the chairlifts.